AsMoh/sentiment-analysis/README.md

 After creating a target variable by the sentiment analysis, I  trained classfication model using the labeled data.

-The source of data is kaggle, and I have already uploaded the dataset to the github
+The source of data is kaggle, and I have already uploaded the dataset to this repository.